kjkirti/made-project-template/README.md

+# Analyzing the Consumption and Health Risk Factors of Alcohol in the United States
+Alcohol consumption is a significant public health concern due to its wide-ranging effects on individuals and communities.
+Excessive alcohol use is associated with numerous adverse health outcomes, including renal failure, cardiovascular issues, and an increased risk of accidents.

+Understanding trends in alcohol consumption and its implications on public health is vital for policy-making and societal well-being.
+This analysis aims to investigate the changes in alcohol consumption across U.S. states in 2024 and compare them with 2014, focusing on gallons of ethanol consumed per capita.
+Additionally, we explore driving fatalities involving alcohol and excessive drinking rates to identify actionable insights.

 # Methods of Advanced Data Engineering Template Project

 This template project provides some structure for your open data project in the MADE module at FAU.